 It’s kind of like San Fran’s Pier 39 except there is nothing interesting about it other than a few benches and river gunk that gets caught on it.
 But hey it’s kind of like you get to be in the river without having to actually be in the river.
 Breathe it in or try not to.

-The Water Steps are constructed from blocks of sandstone cut from a Butler County quarry.
+The Water Steps are constructed of from blocks of sandstone cut from a Butler County quarry.
 Many children and families gather there to relax and enjoy the views of the City.
 Step in and walk in water!
-Or when the water’s off just enjoy a climb or a sit on the funky-fun steps.

 The centerpiece of the monument is visible from the trail, but there’s so much more to the memorial.
 A long wall is filled with the names of local veterans of this conflict and several plaques outline events of the war.